Grants

 Who is eligible: Organizations designated under section 501(c)(3) of the Internal Revenue Code.

-How to apply: Complete application and submit it via email to NCEMGrants1@ncdps.gov.
+How to Apply: Complete application and submit it via email to NSGP@ncdps.gov

 Emergency Operations Center (EOC) Grants